Gradle provides several options that make it easy to configure the Java process that will be used to execute your build.

 certain settings like JVM memory settings, Java home, daemon on/off

-can be more useful if they can versioned with the project in your VCS so that
+can be more useful if they can be versioned with the project in your VCS so that

-the entire team can work with consistent environment.
+the entire team can work with a consistent environment.

-Setting up a consistent environment for your build is as simple as placing those settings into a
+Setting up a consistent environment for your build is as simple as placing these settings into a

 The configuration is applied in following order